sakoht/data-provenance/README.md

 Versions
 --------

 The `currentVersion` in a `FunctionWithProvenance` is how we declaratively differentiate between pure refactoring and intentional changes in results.
-The implicit contract for a FunctionWithProvenance is that the system can trust that the same inputs will produce the same output for the same version value.
-When this is untrue, the version number should bumped along with the change to `impl`, or changes to the components it calls.
+The implicit contract for a `FunctionWithProvenance` is that the system can trust that the same inputs will produce the sameoutput for the same version value.
+When this is untrue, the version number should be bumped along in the same commit (or one of the commits in the same merge) that changes the `impl`.

 In practice, there will be mistakes.
 A pure refactor will actually introduce a minor variation, or a component deep in the call stack will be updated without something it uses having its version bumped.
 When this happens, the data fabric can "self-heal".
 This will possibly lead to the flagging of data from certain commits as invalid, and may lead to downstream steps in a series of calls being re-run.
 The intent is of the system is to make the best decision it can make at any point, without presuming it will not later discover a flaw.

 The call object stores the `version`, with a default argument that sets it to the `currentVersion`.
 One might, however, create a call with an older version specified intentionallly.
 Possibly for purposes of explicitly querying for old data.

 By default, only the current version will execute, with legacy versions just for bookkeeping.
 If some component needs to have multiple versions active, however, it is possible with a small amount of code.

 This versioning is intended to be more granular than the version of the whole library/application with regard to code scope, but also to vary less frequently for a given component across git commits and release.
 Most git commits that involve a version update for some functions will not affect others.
 As such, any given version of a function will likely span a range of git commits, and those ranges will overlap the range of other functions.
 (TODO: explain in a section below.
 Right now examples are in test cases.)

 There are three modes of failure when writing an `impl` and assigning/updating the `currentVersion`:
 - a function that is not deterministic